General Questions

 The FOCUS Program (FOCUS) is an exciting living-learning community that exposes students to ideas from the vantage point of different disciplines across the natural sciences, social sciences, and humanities in seminars with up to 18 students.
 The FOCUS Program offers these extraordinary opportunities to first-year, first-semester students only:

-• Interdisciplinary seminar clusters that nurture the FOCUS students' intellectual curiosity and sense of academic adventure.
-Students apply to FOCUS, the program, not to a specific course.
+- Interdisciplinary seminar clusters that nurture the FOCUS students' intellectual curiosity and sense of academic adventure.
+Students submit an entry to FOCUS, the program, not to a specific course.
 Each cluster offers a range of interrelated seminars and features a community element while fulfilling Duke curriculum requirements.
 FOCUS courses do not have prerequisites.

-• Small group seminars of no more than 18 students interacting with some of Duke's most distinguished professors.
-This intimate learning experience fosters personal intellectual responsibility while establishing student-professor rapport.
-Faculty and students engage in a comfortable interaction that continues throughout their academic careers and beyond.
+- Small group seminars of no more than 18 students, interacting with some of Duke's most distinguished professors.
+This intimate learning experience fosters personal intellectual responsibility while establishing rapport between students and professors.
+Faculty and students engage in comfortable interactions that continue throughout their academic careers and beyond.

 How long is FOCUS?

 FOCUS is part of Trinity's First-Year Experience and spans the entire first year, with two seminar courses and IDC in the fall and the Writing 120 course in the spring.
-We also offer events, talks, and other engaging activities that students can participate in throughout their Duke experience.
+We also offer events, talks, and other engaging activities for students throughout their Duke experience.

 Do I have to live with other FOCUS students?